Yacine Ait-Slimane: FC Montreal

 On March 13, 2015, it was announced that Ait-Slimane would join FC Montreal, a USL affiliate club of the Montreal Impact for their inaugural season.
 He made his professional debut for the club on March 28 in a 2–0 defeat to Toronto FC II.
+He would record his first goal for the club on August 9, 2015, against Saint Louis.
+In his debut season, he played in 11 matches and scored 1 goal.